landeryt/LanderYTSMP/lib/text/staffPage.md

 ## Trainees

+## Event Manager(s)
+### Charlotte
+The event manager is Charlotte who is also the event manager and she makes events atleast every week - Charlotte.

 ## Honorary
 ### Mina
 heya i'm mina i do builds and i love bees ^^ and uh yeah if any of you ever need anything lmk ill be happy to help <3